ovopax/ovopax/README.md

 - Hi, I’m @ovopax
 - I’m interested in linux
-- I’m currently learning git and some system maintenance on my home server.
+- I’m currently learning git and some system maintenance.
-- I’m looking to collaborate on, uuuhhh.
+- I’m looking to collaborate on, uuuh.
 - How to reach me, maybe you can send me a message here

 <!---